 Nevertheless, it wasn’t all doom and gloom and there were some comedic moments.
 The best one was probably a horse called Susan who wanted people to respect its life choices.
 The scene where the Doctor was talking to Susan was brilliant.
 It never gets old watching the Doctor having seemingly one-sided conversations whether it’s with babies or horses.

 All in all, A town called Mercy was a good watch, there were moments of darkness but also a lot of humour.
 Whithouse has placed tropes from cowboy films over an episode of Doctor Who and the combination worked well together.
 Compared to Dinosaurs on a Spaceship it was certainly a meatier story with depth to it.

 Next time on Doctor Who: It all gets a bit Torchwood with the year of the slow invasion.
 Unlike the other trailers, next week seems to be shrouded in mystery but it looks more like an adult-ish drama.
 Oh, and Rory’s dad Brian is back again.

-Image credit: BBCTagged in: being human, cowboys, toby whithouse, torchwood, westerns
+Image credit: BBCTagged in: being human, cowboys, Doctor Who series 33, Doctor Who series 7, toby whithouse, torchwood, westerns